志萍的三分田

 Monica: Curry.

-Mr. Geller: [to Ross] Do you remember the Ludwins?
+Jack Geller: [to Ross] You remember the Ludwins?
 The big one had a thing for you, didn't she?

 Anyway, I told her you had a restaurant-